legerch/TransferEase/README.md

 # 4. Library details

 _TODO: Sections that can be described are: implementation/tips and tricks/alternatives_
-_TODO: Talk about large files (currently not recommended + add implementation with stream chunk management)_
+_TODO: Talk about large files (about current safeguard of 1Gb + add implementation with stream chunk management)_

 # 5. Documentation